sandermvanvliet/Presentations/ContinuousDeliveryThroughTheCloud/Continuous Delivery through the Cloud.md

 Apart from making sure that a change to the software doesn't break the working of it is to ensure that the software does what it's supposed to.
 Because Continuous Delivery implies that you make changes, well, continuously, it would take too much time to manually retest the whole application to make sure that nothing broke.

 A big part of implementing Continuous Delivery is to create automated test suites.
-These provide you with the confidence you need to be able to say: "Yes, this version can be released!".
+These provide you with the confidence you need to be able to say: ***"Yes, this version can be released!"***.
 During the lifetime of the application a number of test suites are created.
 Typically you'll see a number of very small and fast running unit tests that validate small parts of the applications inner workings, integration tests that prove that these small parts collaborate together and larger acceptance tests that prove the business scenarios are implemented correctly.

 These tests are run at different times in the development process.
 Unit tests are mostly used by the developers for that necessary quick feedback when they are changing the application.
-The integration and acceptance tests are typically used during the build process to check that everyting works as expected.
+The integration and acceptance tests are typically used during the build process to check that everything works as expected.
 These tests also tend to run longer or require more set-up than the unit tests.

 A typical build pipeline will look similar to this: